2 Principles of Data Visualization

 geom_line()

-Figure 2.9: The data with points and a line
+Figure 2.8: The same data with both points and a line

 ggplot(